eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

 ================================

-The instructions for installing *eProsima Fast DDS* in a Linux environment from binaries are provided in this page..
-It is organized as follows:
+The instructions for installing *eProsima Fast DDS* in a Linux environment from binaries are provided in this page.

 .. contents::
     :local: